gift-surg/MRImultiAtlasForNeonatalRabbitBrain/README.md

 </p>

-# MRI Multi-Atlas For the Neonatal Rabbit Brain (MRImultiAtlasForNeonatalRabbitBrain)
+# MRI Multi-Atlas For the Neonatal Rabbit Brain

 [Repository][this_repository] with the Python code for the benchmarking and validation of the Neonatal Rabbit brain Multi-Atlas proposed in the [Neuroimage paper][paperlink].
 Dataset can be found [here][multiatlasonzenodo].
 To use the multi-atlas for